djhedges/exit_speed/README.md

 ## Software Design Choices

 Python has suprisingly been able to keep up with the GPS 10hz output.
-Ideally this should be rewritten in Go or C++.
+In testing Exit Speed has been able to log to disk and write to Postgres with the sensors collecting data at 60hz (~1400 data values per second).
+At 80z the point queue starts to fall behind.
+Maybe one day I'll rewrite this in Rust but for now it has been more than sufficent for my needs.

 I've always wanted to play with the multriprocessing module and it has proved useful.
 For example the metrics which are uploaded to Timescale are done in a seperate process.
 This isolates the main process from unexpected errors and delays on I/O operations.
-The Labjack and WBO2 readings also take place in seperate processes as well.
+The Accelermeter, Gyroscope, Labjack and WBO2 readings also take place in seperate processes as well.

 ### Crossing Start/Finish